Austronesian peoples: Rock art

-In Rapa Nui, the engravings are distinctive but still show similarities to the techniques and motifs of the Marquesas.
+On Rapa Nui, the engravings are distinctive but still show similarities to the techniques and motifs of the Marquesas.
 Their motifs commonly include disembodied parts of the human body (vulvae in particular), animals, plants, ceremonial objects, and boats.
-A prominent motif is also that of the "birdman" figure which is associated with the tangata manu cult of Makemake.
-The most well-known rock art assemblage of Rapa Nui, however, are the moai megaliths.
-A few paintings mostly of birds and boats have also been discovered which are associated with the engravings, rather than being separate artforms.
+A prominent motif is also that of the "birdman" figure, which is associated with the tangata manu cult of Makemake.
+The best-known rock art assemblage of Rapa Nui, however, are the moai megaliths.
+A few paintings, mostly of birds and boats, have also been discovered, which are associated with the engravings, rather than being separate artforms.

 The rock art in New Zealand can be divided into two regions.
 North Island features more engravings than paintings, while South Island is unique in that it is the only Polynesian island where there are more paintings than engravings.
-New Zealand rock paintings are done in red and black pigments and can sometimes be found in inaccessible heights.
+New Zealand rock paintings are done in red and black pigments and can sometimes be found at inaccessible heights.
 They typically depict human figures (particularly a front-facing human figure with flexed arms), birds, lizards, dogs, fish, and what has been identified as "birdmen".
 Engravings in open spaces like cliffsides are generally of spirals and curvilinear shapes, while engravings in enclosed caves and shelters depict faces and boats.
 The same motifs can also be seen in dendroglyphs on living trees.

 Body art

-Body art among Austronesian peoples is common, especially elaborate tattooing which is one of the most well-known pan-Austronesian traditions.
+Body art among Austronesian peoples is common, especially elaborate tattooing, which is one of the most well-known pan-Austronesian traditions.